TLDR (Too Long Didn’t Read)

 So the total Blue Green deployment process will be something like this

-3. Deploy the new version of our application in a container (Green) using A record
+record for our application in this case Blue container - Deploy the new version of our application in a container (Green) using

-4. Do testing and regression on green deployment
+record - Do testing and regression on green deployment

-6. Destroy the blue container
+(green container) record - Destroy the blue container

-Deploy a version of our application in a container (Blue) using A Record
+Deploy a version of our application in a container (Blue) using A

 In order to make use of blue-green deployment via DNS we first need to deploy a running version of our software.
 We can deploy a single container or many and create a DNS Record pointing their IP addresses.
 This will let us access our service without needing to know the container IP addresses.

-Create a CNAME record for our application in this case Blue container
+record for our application in this case Blue container

 The next DNS record we need to create is a CNAME.
 A CNAME is an alias from one hostname to another.
 This means it can be used for redirects or to provide many names for a single service.
 We should provision a CNAME that our customers use for accessing our service.
 So that can we have control of the routing.